SAP/ui5-tooling/docs/pages/ESSupport.md

 ### JavaScript modules

-In general, UI5 Tooling only analyzes **JavaScript** files of type `script`.
+In general, UI5 CLI only analyzes **JavaScript** files of type `script`.
 [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are not analyzed.

-UI5 Tooling and the UI5 Runtime does not support the usage of `export` and `import` of JavaScript Modules.
+UI5 CLI and the UI5 Runtime does not support the usage of `export` and `import` of JavaScript Modules.
 Therefore, `sap.ui.define` has to be used.

 === "Supported"